2bitpirates/twobit-atlas/README.markdown

 ![Interactive](https://github.com/foobit/twobit-atlas/raw/master/doc/interactive.png)

 ## Plugin Support ##
-The tool can be expanded via C# assembly plugins during runtime.
+The tool can be expanded via C# assembly plugins during startup.

 In addition the executable can be used as an assembly in your existing .Net managed projects.
 Just add a reference to the executable itself.